AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 A child package :ada:`Ada.Interrupts.Names` defines a target-dependent set of constants providing meaningful names for the :ada:`Interrupt_Id` values the target supports.
-Both the number of constants and their names are defined by the implementation, reflecting the variations in hardware available.
+Both the number of constants and their names are defined by the compiler, reflecting the variations in hardware available.
 This package and the enclosed constants are used all the time.
 For the sake of illustration, here is part of the package declaration for a Cortex M4F microcontroller supported by GNAT: